Capitol-flowers-subhero

 Your lobby team is up to the challenge, and I’m confident every member city is as well.
 Join us in our efforts to represent your local community’s interests.

-Contact: Jim McCauley, Legislative Director jmccauley@orcities.org
+Contact: Nicole Stingh, Legislative Director - nstingh@orcities.org

 LOC Organizational Priority